daniel-nalbach/daniel-nalbach.github.io/README.md

    - Lodash also needs to be dropped to a lower version.
  - White and black listed statements are not currently found inside other statement blocks, only at the top level.
    - Recursive tree parsing will resolve this in a future release.

+##TO-DO
  - Next release to contain a dictionary for user-facing terminology instead of syntax tree names
+ - Set up Grunt build system
+   - Use NPM packages for all libraries
+   - Add Jasmine and write unit tests of service methods
+   - Add jshint to Grunt for build parsing
+   - minify build